GoldenCorgi/uwu/README.md

 This cursed repository integrates deeply into cloud native environments leveraging extension points and providing a seamless experience for scheduling, lifecycle management, resource management, security, monitoring, and user experience.

 We are **NOT** a Cloud Native Computing Foundation graduated project.
+Yet.

 ## Roadmap